AcaciaLinux/cleaf/USAGE.md

 > **Warning**
 >
 > Altrough the main cleafcore pointer is a `void*` and can thus be casted to any type, it's highly recommended to be very careful with it.
-Missuse can lead to unexpected behaviour and crashes without any warnings or errors neither from the compilers side or leaf's side!
+Misuse can lead to unexpected behaviour and crashes without any warnings or errors neither from the compilers side or leaf's side!

 ### cleaf setup